pugjs/pug/Readme.md

 ### Block Comments

- A block comment is the `/` character followed by a block.
+ A block comment is legal as well:

       body
-        /
+        //
           #content
             h1 Example